Abdulrahman-122/AWS_Fundamentals/file14.md

     - S3 -> has variety of  classes with specific performance,access,cost requirements.
-      in order to address residence of data.
+      in order to address residence of data,delete them at specific period or whatever.
     Types  of classes;
       1.S3
           it's a class for storing data on cloud like storing; dynamic content,mobile ,gaming apps